 Third, the Petition fails to provide a reasoned explanation of how a POSA would have combined any of the elements purportedly disclosed or known in the prior art to come up with the claimed inventions.
-Nowhere does the Petition acknowledge any challenges that such modifications would have presented, especially given that none of the references mention a gene encoding α1,6fucosyltransferase, or explain how a POSA would have overcome these obstacles.
+Nowhere does the Petition acknowledge any challenges that such modifications would have presented, especially given that none of the references mention the gene encoding $\alpha 1,6$ -fucosyltransferase (FUT8), let alone knocking out the FUT8 gene to create a fucosyltransferase knock-out host cell that, upon having a gene encoding an antibody introduced into it, produces antibody molecules with complex sugar chains that do not contain fucose bound to the 6 position of N-acetylglucosamine in the reducing end of the sugar chains, or explain how a POSA would have overcome these obstacles.
 Indeed, Petitioners make no effort to explain how or where the asserted references differ from the challenged claims, a prerequisite to any articulated reasoning for combining the asserted references.
 The Board has repeatedly denied petitions like this where "[t]he inadequacy of the obviousness analysis in the Petition and accompanying Declarations is readily apparent when the disparate elements of the references are scrutinized closely, as in Patent Owner's response, and we decline to search through the record and piece together those teachings that might support Petitioner's position."
 Ariosa Diagnostics v.
 Verinata Health, Inc., No. IPR2013-00276, Paper 64 (P.T.A.B.
 Aug.
 15, 2016); Ariosa Diagnostics v.
 Verinata Health, Inc., No. IPR2013-00277, Paper 62 (P.T.A.B.
 Aug.
 15, 2016).

 To support each obviousness ground, the Petition includes nothing more than a single short paragraph of hindsight-driven word play consisting of conclusory sentences offering no reasoning beyond buzzwords like "motivation" and "reasonable expectation of success."
-The Petition's "analysis" for Ground 1, for example, begins with an assertion that "all limitations of claim 1 are taught by Rothman and Umaña" and, in the very next sentence, concludes that "given Rothman's teaching regarding the link between removal of fucose and improved ADCC, a POSA as of the alleged Priority Date of the '446 patent would have found it obvious-with at least a reasonable expectation of success-to apply routine 'knock-out' techniques to create the host cell of claim 1."
-(See Pet., 22.)
-Rather than articulating any reasoned analysis for this conclusion, the Petition moves immediately to another conclusion that a "POSA would have been motivated to create the claimed host cell given the known correlation between removal of fucose and improved ADCC, the myriad of research uses for such cells, and the potential therapeutic benefits (e.g., a more effective immune response to antigens)."
+The Petition's "analysis" for Ground 1, for example, begins with an assertion that "all limitations of claims 1 and 7 are taught by Rothman and Umaña" and, in the very next sentence, concludes that

+"[g]iven Rothman's teaching regarding the link between removal of fucose and improved ADCC, a POSA as of the alleged Priority Date of the '292 Patent would have found it obvious-with at least a reasonable expectation of success-to apply routine 'knock-out' techniques to create the 'isolated fucosyltransferase knock-out host cell' of claims 1 and 7."
+(See Pet., 19.)
+Rather than articulating any reasoned analysis for this conclusion, the Petition moves immediately to another conclusion that a "POSA would have been motivated to create the claimed host cell given the myriad of research uses for such cells, as well as the potential therapeutic benefits (e.g., a more effective immune response to antigens)."
 (Id.)
 The "analysis" for Ground 1 then concludes without providing any reasoning to support that claim.